Praddyumn16/GenAI-Content-Generator/README.md

 - I have kept the application interface simple and intuitive with each page denoting their respective use cases via their well defined descriptions.

-## Tech Stack Used:
+## Tech Stack used

-HTML, CSS, JS, ReactJS, Bootstrap, React-Bootstrap, OpenAI API
+HTML, CSS, JS, ReactJS, NodeJS, Bootstrap, React-Bootstrap and OpenAI API

 ## Code Organization